-University buildings are generally locked, and only authorized employees and students are able to access the buildings using their University issued key cards.
+University buildings are generally locked and only authorized employees and students are able to access the buildings using their University issued key cards.
 These University issued key cards are programmed with the appropriate permissions that allow access to appropriate entrances at appropriate times of the day and week depending on the needs of the University.
 Certain employees and students are granted after-hours access on an as needed basis.
 Exterior doors are kept locked except to facilitate daily business during hours of operation.
 The University contracts with private security personnel who are required to check exterior and interior doors during their patrols.
 The University's front desk receptionist also monitors access to University buildings during the day.
-To ensure building access is possible for only authorized individuals, it is essential that students and employees work together to keep the doors to the buildings closed.
-Additionally, students and employees should not open the door for unfamiliar individuals and should immediately report to the Vice President of Operations if their campus keys/access cards are lost or stolen.
+To ensure building access is possible for only authorized individuals, it is essential that students and employees should not open the door for unfamiliar individuals and should immediately report to the Vice President of Operations if their campus keys/access cards are lost or stolen.